-What is an Inverting Summing Amplifier usind Op Amp
+What is an Inverting Summing Amplifier using Op Amp?

-The inverting summing amplifier using op amp outputs a voltage equal to the sum of the voltages it has in its inputs.
+The inverting summing amplifier with op amp has an output voltage equal to the sum of the voltages it has at its inputs.
 The following explanation is based on an adder of three inputs, but applies to an adder of any number of inputs.

-Each of the inputs has a resistor (R1, R2, R3), called input resistor, which combined with the feedback resistor (Rf = R4), form an inverting summing amplifier with a gain established by the formula:
+Each of the inputs has a resistor (R1, R2, R3), called input resistor which, combined with the feedback resistor (Rf = R4), form an inverting summing amplifier with a gain obtained using the formula:

 - Rin = R1, R2, R3